Eves Corner, Danbury

 Monday to Friday

-The current National Curriculum (curriculum 2014) is a curriculum that focuses on the mastery of objectives, strands and topics to be learnt.
+The National Curriculum is a ‘mastery’ curriculum.
 Mastery is your child’s ability to apply their learning across the curriculum.
 This means, children must MASTER the objectives taught, rather than just be taught them.

-In the assessment of each unit of work, children are assessed against the new National Curriculum objectives.
+In the assessment of each unit of work children are assessed against the National Curriculum objectives.
 At Heathcote, there are five categories for each stage of their development and these relate to the end of year expectations for English, maths and science.
-So a pupil in year 4 should be somewhere between beginning year 4 and mastered year 4 along their learning journey within the year 4 curriculum.